abpframework/abp/docs/en/Authorization.md

 ### Check a Permission in JavaScript

-You may need to check a policy/permission in the client side.
+You may need to check a policy/permission on the client side.
 For ASP.NET Core MVC / Razor Pages applications, you can use the `abp.auth` API.
 Example:

 ````js
 abp.auth.isGranted('MyPermissionName');